simukappu/coherence-tools/multi-clusters-proxy/README.md

 * SelectableCacheFactory: Selectable cache factory class to operate multiple named caches in several clusters

 ## Usage
-SelectableCacheFactory needs configure with cache configuration files and class loaders for each extend proxy configuration to connect clusters.
+SelectableCacheFactory needs to be configured with cache configuration files and class loaders for each extend proxy configuration to connect clusters.
 After a few configurations, SelectableCacheFactory can be used like com.tangosol.net.CacheFactory.
 For example, use as follows:
 ```java